 Never Leave Your Pet in a Car

-Our veterinary team cannot stress enough about how important it is to not leave pets in a car when it is hot outside.
+Our veterinary team cannot stress enough how important it is to not leave pets in a car when it is hot outside.
 The indoor temperature of a car can excessively rise higher than the outdoor temperature, which leaves your pet in danger of overheating.
 Cracking a window or having the AC on in the car is not enough to cool your pet, and it is not worth putting your animal’s life in danger.
 If you have to go out, it is best to leave your furry companion at home.

 Contact Us Immediately if Your Pet is Overheating

 At Central Texas Animal Hospital, we understand that no matter how hard we try to prevent our pets from overheating, it can still happen.
-If your pet has a rapid panting, diarrhea, weakness, vomiting, thick saliva, or a bright red tongue, bring it to our animal hospital right away for medical attention.
+If your pet has rapid panting, diarrhea, weakness, vomiting, thick saliva, or a bright red tongue, bring it to our animal hospital right away for medical attention.

 Whether it is time for your furry companion to have a wellness exam or it needs treatment for a health condition, our veterinary team, serving Pflugerville and the North Austin Area, is here to help.
 Contact us to schedule an appointment for any one of our services or for more information about keeping your pet safe during the summertime.
 Our number is 512-251-BARK (2275).